Thursday, December 22, 2016

 Friday, December 9, 2016

-How I Stood Up To My Predator When I Was Eight Years Old!
+How I Stood Up To A Predator When I Was Eight Years Old!

 Now that the United States may have a bully-predator in chief, it’s time to share my story.
 It comes with a Trigger Warning if you’ve been sexually abused in any way you may want to move on.
 This was very hard to share although I’ve wanted to for a couple years.
 Now is the time.
 So young girls—and boys know one way to stand up to their coward abusers!